keeweb/keeweb/README.md

 Plugins are not supported for now.
 If you want to add a feature, please contact the author first.
 Pull requests, patches and issues are very welcome.
 If you have found an bug, please [open an issue](https://github.com/antelle/keeweb/issues/new) and fill in the app version and your user-agent
-(you can find these details on Settings/Help section).
+(you can find these details in Settings/Help section).

 # License